bg-shishir/CampusSports/README.md

 # CampusSports
-A redesign of the current SRH Campussports online infrastructure
+A redesign of the current SRH Campussports online infrastructure.